Avnish-crypto/CS661A--Big-data-visual-analytics-/README.md

 # CS661A-Big-Data-Visual-Analytics

-This repository contains the solutions and data for the four assignments completed during the spring 2023 semester for the CS661A-Big Data Visual Analytics course.
+This repository contains the solutions and data for the four assignments completed during the spring 2023 semester for the CS661A-Big Data Visual Analytics course .

 ## Assignments